-Some of this section will be forward-looking and dependent on budget — don’t exclude something just because it’s not happening now, or seems too expensive.
+Some of this section will be forward-looking and dependent on your sales budget — don’t exclude something just because it’s not happening now or seems too expensive.
 These projections will help further shape your revenue goals and allow you to budget appropriately.

 This section should rely heavily on self-reports from your sales reps.
 Take the time to interview them individually about how they view their role and what they currently take responsibility for within the sales process.

 There are no right or wrong answers here, so be sure to let your reps know that this isn’t a performance evaluation.
 The point of gathering this kind of input is to see, from a high-level perspective, which responsibilities are currently well-served, and which need more attention.

 As important as it is to clearly understand the internal workings of your sales process, it’s just as important to outline things from the customer’s perspective.

 Your sales plan should include detailed information about your target market and buyer persona.
 Clearly define your ideal customer persona — their demographics, challenges, goals, and how your USP serves their needs and pain points.
 Like all other parts of your sales plan, this section is fluid, and can and should be adapted over time.
 As your small business grows, make sure to update or expand your target markets and customer personas.